szabgab/slides/python-programming/basic2.md

 23
 ```

-When reading from the command line using <emp>input()</emp>, the resulting value is a string.
+When reading from the command line using `input()`, the resulting value is a string.
 Even if you only typed in digits.
-Therefore the addition operator <emp>+</emp> concatenates the strings.
+Therefore the addition operator `+` concatenates the strings.